jigneshamin/table-miter-saw-workbench/LESSONS.md

 Making my table and bench can be summarized at the highest level to prep, execute, adjust, finish and clean up.
 I added clean up because it was a stressful part for me.
 After the mental tax of prepping, executing, adjusting and finishing, it’s easy to ignore the details of cleaning that will make the next phase easier.

-After looking back at the table and bench builds, here is how I will frame my approach with my next indoor furniture builds:

 ## **Design**

 I chose the design that included more straight cuts and less complex joinery.
 In order to get a feel of the piece in my kitchen, I wanted to design it out to the dimensions and “see” it fit.